-I have to warn you: when researching the technique of grilling, I found so many differing viewpoints that I decided to provide those tips that were in general consensus or made the most sense to me.
+I must warn you: when researching the grilling technique, I found so many different viewpoints that I decided to provide those tips that were in consensus or made the most sense to me.

 And be sure to check out my 8 Grilling Tips To Grill Like A Pro

 From reading and experimenting, I learned that the right way to grill is what works for you, and the only way to get really good at grilling is to practice.
 I sometimes ask my wife when out for dinner, "How come when I grill fish, it isn't perfect like this?"

 The answer is I may grill a piece of fish once every two weeks, and professional chefs grill a lot of fish daily.
 So I guarantee if you grilled as much fish as one of these pros, your fish would be perfect too.

 I could do a whole article (and maybe someday I will) on the different cuts of beef that are best for grilling steak.
 Then, you could write a book about how to use various rubs and marinades to enhance flavors.